genesiscommunitysuccess/docs/versioned_docs/version-2023.1/03_server/11_tooling/02_intellij-plugin.md

 ### Running a Genesis script

-The preferred way of running a script is via the IntelliJ terminal window, any script visible in the view can be run via the terminal and arguments can be applied easily.
+The preferred way of running a script is via the IntelliJ terminal window; any script visible in the view can be run via the terminal and arguments can be applied easily.

 ![Running a script](/img/plugin-terminal-3.png)

-Once run, the passed arguments will be saved in the run config for the script until new arguments are passed.
+Once a scri[t has been run, the passed arguments will be saved in the run config for the script until new arguments are passed.
 To run a script with the same arguments, just re-run the run config.

 Alternatively, open the folder **Scripts**, find the one you want to run, right-click on it and select **Run**.

 ![Task view](/img/plugin-tasks-droptable.png)

 The example above runs the [DropTable](../../../operations/commands/server-commands/#droptable) script.
-This has parameters, so make sure you configure them using the **"Modify Run Configuration..."** option setting the *Args* property.
+This has parameters, so make sure you configure them using the **"Modify Run Configuration..."** option, setting the *Args* property.

 ## Access to the docs